How can we help you today?

 • Marketing channels like social media or email

-Why it’s a good fit: You don’t need to handle shipping or inventory, and you get to run a creative product business with very low overhead.
+Why it’s a good fit: You don’t need to handle shipping or inventory, and you can run a creative product business with low startup costs.

 24. Pet sitting or dog walking